Delaware Electric Cooperative: Investments in Renewable Energy

 The nearly 40-acre Bruce A. Henry Solar Farm near Georgetown has been providing members with renewable energy since 2012.

 Since 2012, DEC has balanced the need to decarbonize the energy it delivers to members with its goal of keeping electric costs affordable for members.
 The Co-op was the first utility in the state to build and own its own solar energy farm.
 The nearly 40-acre Bruce A. Henry Solar Farm near Georgetown has been providing members with renewable energy since 2012.
-In January of 2022, the utility announced that seven new utility-scale solar projects would begin generating clean energy for members by 2024.
+In January 2022, the utility announced that seven new utility-scale solar projects would begin generating clean energy for members by 2024.
 The Co-op continues to rely on a diversified mix of energy sources, including solar, wind, landfill gas, coal, nuclear and natural gas to provide reliable power to more than 112,000 homes and businesses.
 Through investments in renewable energy and various efficiency programs, the co-op has reduced its carbon footprint by 46 percent since 2005.